top of page

 NM3.jpg

 Neuromorphic computing that emulates the learning and cognitive abilities of human neural networks can define a new era of the futuristic computational architecture due to its extremely efficient energy saving and parallel data processing capability.
-In biological environment, a synapse, which is a signal transmitter connecting between adjacent neurons, is the heart of neural circuitry to complete the learning and memorization of the human brain.
-In this sense, the construction of highly effective artificial synapses is the prerequisite to embed the biological plasticity in the digital architecture.
-Our goal is to deploy many tools available to introduce the biological synaptic behavior into the digital architecture.
+In biological environment, neurons and synapses, which utilize a distributed, parallel, and event-driven operation, are the heart of neural circuitry to complete the learning and memorization of the human brain.
+In this sense, the construction of highly effective artificial neurons and synapses is the prerequisite to embed the biological functions in the digital architecture.
+Our goal is to deploy many tools available to introduce the biological nervous behavior into the digital architecture.

 Multi-valued logic beyond 0 and 1